peteroupc/CBOR/docs/PeterO.DataUtilities.md

         int bytesCount,
         bool replace);

-Reads a string in UTF-8 encoding from a data stream and returns that tring.
+Reads a string in UTF-8 encoding from a data stream and returns that string.

 <b>Parameters:</b>

  * <i>stream</i>: A readable data stream.

  * <i>bytesCount</i>: The length, in bytes, of the string.
-If this is less than 0, this unction will read until the end of the stream.
+If this is less than 0, this function will read until the end of the stream.

- * <i>replace</i>: If true, replaces invalid encoding with the replacement character U+FFFD).
-If false, throws an error if an unpaired surrogate code point is een.
+ * <i>replace</i>: If true, replaces invalid encoding with the replacement character (U+FFFD).
+If false, throws an error if an unpaired surrogate code point is seen.

 <b>Return Value:</b>